mattocodes/100-days-of-code/log.md

 ## Day 15: Jan 16th, Wed

-**Today's Progress**: Today was all about exploring CSS Varibles/Custom Properties - what they are and how they are used.
+**Today's Progress**: Today was all about exploring CSS Variables/Custom Properties - what they are and how they are used.

 **Thoughts**: This was quite interesting.
-CSS Varibles allows one to store CSS values as variables.
+CSS Variables allows one to store CSS values as variables.

 **Link(s) to work**: [CSS Variables](https://github.com/mattocodes/css-variables)